GET 10% OFF on all Annual Plans. Use Code - FETCH2024

 driver.get("https://app.neilpatel.com/en/login")

 The WebDriver navigates to the login page of the website using driver.get().
-In this example, it navigates to “https://app.neilpatel.com/en/login,” which is the login page for Neil Patel’s platform (you should replace it with the URL of your target website).
+In this example, it navigates to “https://app.neilpatel.com/en/login,” which is the login page for Neil Patel’s platform (you could replace it with the URL of your target website).

 email = driver.find_element_by_name("email")